vuoz/zmk-battery-util/Readme.md

 ### Notes
-- this tools was put together in a few hours on the weekend, if you find any issues or have suggestions please feel free to open an issue
+- this tools was put together in a few hours on the weekend ( with little swift experience ), if you find any issues or have suggestions please feel free to open an issue